 I also volunteered as an assistant of a child psychologist every week for about a month where I supported children with various mental health problems and provided clinical support under the direct supervision of a qualified psychologist.
 Through this experience, I get to learn more about patient care while also being more knowledgeable about mental health.
 Besides that, I get to experience the working environment in which it teaches me to have better time-management skills.

 Finally, during my junior and senior year of highschool, I also volunteered as a medical check-up and obtained the role of providing medicines (from the doctor’s prescription) for the less fortunate.
-Because of this experience, I get to be able to learn more about the use of certain medicines that are required for a certain age group, and how to work collaboratively with people I just met.
+Because of this experience, I was able to learn more about the use of certain medicines required for certain age groups, and how to work collaboratively with people I just met.

 Besides doing various volunteer work related to medicine and science, I also did other activities to fulfil my community service hours while also benefiting society as a whole.

 During my middle school and senior year of highschool, I joined my school’s basketball team through which I learned more about the value of teamwork when competing and how to maintain a mental and emotional stability under pressure.
 Through the intense training and competitions, I also get to learn more about hard work and determination as I trained 3 times a week for about a few months before a certain competition.
-The lesson that I have learned through joining my school’s girl basketball team has helped me as an individual to apply it to all aspects of my life.
-This includes working hard through determination and staying consistent.
 As I have been a quiet student for a long time, it has also helped me communicate with new people with similar interests and therefore reduces my social anxiety.

 During my junior year of highschool, I became a member of the Social Media team of a non-profit organisation that organised a healthy food bank.
 My responsibilities include the management of the social media account, uploading instagram posts and stories at the right time, finding ways to have a better and larger audience, and finding ways to promote the fundraising.
 Through this, I got to communicate with more people that have similar interests in making the world a better place for all.